Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-62-tooth-and-claw.md

 "...Sorry.
 Yes?"

-"They… they want the Librarian’s insight, Keeper…" the child informed her.
+"They... they want the Librarian’s insight, Keeper..." the child informed her.
 Teeisyo, Ukusevi remembered.
 The little one’s name was Teeisyo.
 A boy, which meant that in a few years, after he’d fathered some children, he’d be off to the surface to work hard and die young.

 ...That thought crystallized something in her mind.